 Upon completing his formal training, Whitehead began showing his work in exhibitions across the country.
 In the eleven years since, he has had numerous shows in Saskatchewan, Ontario, Nova Scotia and British Columbia.
-His work has been commissioned by University Hospital in Saskatoon and the Summer Pops Symphony at Cable Wharf in Halifax to name but two.
+His work has been commissioned by University Hospital in Saskatoon and the Summer Pops Symphony at Cable Wharf in Halifax, to name but two.

 Whitehead says that his style has changed over the years.
 "I went through a lot of different stages," he says.
 In the beginning, Whitehead did beadwork and attached the work to his paintings.
-He also says that, for awhile, he used to wrinkle his canvas to give his paintings a dimensional appearance.
+He also says that, for a while, he used to wrinkle his canvas to give his paintings a dimensional appearance.

 But, as in his current work, powwow dancers and powwows remained an integral theme.
-He currently produces abstract paintings that demonstrate his fondness of vivid colours.
+He currently produces abstract paintings that demonstrate his fondness for vivid colours.
 This, he believes, was learned from his mother and her brightly coloured, braided rugs.
 He says that this current style "just developed" over- time.

 "My work is a little tamer now," he says.
 "It's more refined."
-He attributes part of this change to development over time saying he took more risks when he first graduated from school.
+He attributes part of this change to develop over time, saying he took more risks when he first graduated from school.
 The other part of the change can be attributed to the fact that he is now a family man.
 As such, Whitehead says that he is incorporating family themes into his work on a more frequent basis.

 Whitehead is quick to shrug off labels for his work.
-He says that many people try to define his style but he refuses to limit himself in this way.
+He says that many people try to define his style, but he refuses to limit himself in this way.
 He is always looking for new ways to adapt and change.